daronphang/programming-resources/design-patterns/architectural/saga/saga.md

 The choice between using compensating updates or state management for distributed transaction workflows depends on the situation as well as trade-off analysis between responsiveness and consistency.
 Regardless of the technique used to manage errors within a distributed transaction, the state of the distributed transaction should be known and also managed.

+## Saga pattern compensation workflows

+Not all workflows need to be perfectly reversible and constrained by transactions.
+Ticketing and inventory-based systems often use this approach.
+For instance, a website selling products may not have sufficient inventory at the time of purchase due to concurrent transactions.

+### Strict

+Strict transaction-based approach would require that recent transactions be rolled back i.e. money returned to payment provider, customer alerted that order has been cancelled, etc. However, this could lead to a poor customer experience and a lack of trust between the customer and retailer.

+### Compensation

+As a form of compensation, the business could order new stock, notify the customer that there has been a delay, and offer a discount code for the next purchase as an apology.

 ## Atomic transactions and compensating updates

 The issue with atomic distributed transactions is that the end user is unnecessary semantically coupled to the business process.